- Resources In This Article

 Regional nerve blocks are sometimes preferred to wound injection.
 Nerve blocks cause less distortion of wound edges by injected anesthetic; this decreased distortion is important when alignment of wound edges must be particularly precise (eg, infraorbital nerve block for lacerations through the vermilion border of the lip) or when wound injection would be difficult because the space for injection is small (eg, digital nerve block for finger lacerations).
 Also, large areas can be anesthetized without using toxic doses of anesthetic.
 Slight disadvantages of nerve blocks are slower onset of anesthesia and sometimes< 100% effectiveness with the first injection.

 Use of topical anesthesia makes injection unnecessary and is completely painless—factors particularly desirable in children and fearful adults.
 The most common solution is LET, which consists of lidocaine 2 to 4%, epinephrine 1:1000 or 1:2000, and tetracaine 0.5 to 2%.
 A cotton dental pledget (or cotton ball) the length of the wound soaked in several milliliters of the solution and placed within the wound for 30 min usually provides adequate anesthesia.
-If anesthesia is incomplete after application of a topical anesthetic, supplementary local anesthetic can be injected, usually with minimal pain.
+If anesthesia is incomplete after application of a topical anesthetic, supplementary local anesthetic can be injected through the partially anesthetized wound edges, usually with minimal pain.

 The full extent of the wound is explored to look for foreign material and possible tendon injury.
 Foreign material may also often be discerned by palpating gently with the tip of a blunt forceps, feeling for a discrete object and listening for a click characteristic of glass or metal foreign bodies.
 Occasionally, contaminated puncture wounds (eg, human bite wounds near the metacarpophalangeal joint) must be extended so that they can be adequately explored and cleansed.
 Deep wounds near a major artery should be explored in the operating room by a surgeon.